 For each of these critical shifts, we primarily adopted targets established in Searchinger et al. (2019).
-For that publication, CIRAD (Centre de Coopération Internationale en Recherche Agronomique pour le Développement; French Agricultural Research Centre for International Development), INRA (Institut National de la Recherche Agronomique; French National Institute for

-Agriculture, Food and Environment), WRI, and Princeton University jointly developed a global accounting and biophysical model called GlobAgri-WRR to quantify the effects of food production and consumption patterns on agricultural land-use demands, GHG emissions, and food security.
+For that publication, CIRAD (Centre de Coopération Internationale en Recherche Agronomique pour le Développement; French Agricultural Research Centre for International Development), INRA (Institut National de la Recherche Agronomique; French National Institute for Agriculture, Food and Environment), WRI, and Princeton University jointly developed a global accounting and biophysical model called GlobAgri-WRR to quantify the effects of food production and consumption patterns on agricultural land-use demands, GHG emissions, and food security.
 Searchinger et al. (2019) then modelled several detailed scenarios to see which one would achieve three overarching goals by 2050:

-- Feed nearly 10 billion people - Reduce agriculture's land footprint below its 2010 global extent to eliminate GHG emissions from land-use change and free up enough farmland for restoration to enhance carbon sequestration in natural ecosystems - Limit GHG emissions from agricultural production to no more than 4 GtCO2e/yr, which is aligned with a 1.5°C pathway, assuming the world simultaneously ends deforestation and achieves large-scale reforestation and peatland restoration as described in the State of Climate Action Forests and Land targets
+- Feed nearly 10 billion people - Reduce agriculture's land footprint below its 2010 global extent to eliminate GHG emissions from land-use change and free up enough farmland for restoration to enhance carbon sequestration in natural ecosystems - Limit GHG emissions from agricultural production to no more than 4 GtCO2e/yr, which is aligned with a 1.5°C pathway, assuming the world also effectively halts deforestation and achieves large-scale reforestation and peatland restoration as described in the State of Climate Action series' "Forests and land" targets.27

-Of all scenarios modelled in Searchinger et al. (2019), only the most ambitious "Breakthrough Technologies" scenario achieved all three targets, while also freeing up approximately 800 Mha of agricultural land to allow for large-scale ecosystem restoration.29
+Of all scenarios modelled in Searchinger et al. (2019), only the most ambitious "Breakthrough Technologies" scenario achieved all three targets, while also freeing up approximately 800 Mha of agricultural land to allow for large-scale ecosystem restoration.28

-In total, this Breakthrough Technologies scenario includes more than 15 critical shifts-or mitigation wedges-that reduce growth in demand for food and other agricultural products, increase food production without expanding agricultural land, boost fish supply, lower GHG emissions from agricultural production, and liberate land to protect and restore natural ecosystems.
-We translated those wedges with the highest mitigation potential-reducing GHG emissions from agricultural production, boosting crop yields, increasing livestock productivity, lowering food loss and waste, and shifting to more sustainable diets-into near- and longterm targets that collectively achieve a significant percentage of the mitigation potential identified in Searchinger et al. (2019) (Table 6).
+In total, this Breakthrough Technologies scenario includes more than 15 mitigation wedges that reduce growth in demand for food and other agricultural products, increase food production without expanding agricultural land, boost fish supply, lower GHG emissions from agricultural production, and liberate land to protect and restore natural ecosystems.
+We translated those wedges with the highest mitigation potential-reducing GHG emissions from agricultural production, boosting crop yields, increasing livestock productivity, lowering food loss and waste, and shifting to more sustainable diets-into near- and long-term targets that collectively achieve a significant percentage of the mitigation potential identified in Searchinger et al. (2019) (Table 6).

-We adopted targets for the GHG emissions intensity of agricultural production,30 crop yields, ruminant meat productivity, and ruminant meat consumption in the Americas, Europe, and Oceania from Searchinger et al. (2019)'s Breakthrough Technologies scenario, with some adjustments where appropriate.
-This diet shift does not apply to populations within the Americas, Europe, and Oceania that already consume fewer than 60 kilocalories per capita per day and/or have micronutrient deficiencies and/or do not have access to affordable and healthy alternatives to ruminant meat.
-The statistical database of the Food and Agriculture

-Organization of the United Nations, FAOSTAT, defines Oceania to include Australia, New Zealand, Melanesia, Micronesia, and Polynesia.
+We adopted targets for the GHG emissions intensity of agricultural production,29 crop yields, ruminant meat productivity, and ruminant meat consumption in highconsuming regions (primarily the Americas, Europe, and Oceania) from Searchinger et al.'s (2019) Breakthrough Technologies scenario, with some adjustments where appropriate.
+The dietary shift associated with the ruminant meat consumption indicator, specifically, does not apply to populations within high-consuming regions that already consume fewer than 60 kilocalories per capita of ruminant meat per day, have micronutrient deficiencies, and/or do not have access to affordable and healthy alternatives to ruminant meat.
+The statistical database of the Food and Agriculture Organization of the United Nations, FAOSTAT, defines Oceania to include Australia, New Zealand, Melanesia, Micronesia, and Polynesia.

 To establish a target for the GHG emissions intensity of agricultural production, specifically, we first scaled the values for absolute GHG emissions from agricultural production published in Searchinger et al. (2019) to FAOSTAT values by comparing the 2010 data in the two sources.
-Next, we calculated the mean between GHG emissions from agricultural production in 2010 and the 2050 projection for these emissions in the Breakthrough Technologies scenario, effectively creating a linear pathway between the observed value in 2010 and the target in 2050.
+Next, we calculated the mean between GHG emissions from agricultural production in 201030 and the 2050 projection for these emissions in the Breakthrough Technologies scenario, effectively creating a linear pathway between the observed value in 2010 and the target in 2050.
 We set our 2030 target as the midpoint (the mean between the 2010 and 2050 values) of that pathway.
-To convert these GHG emissions targets into GHG emissions intensity targets, we used data on kilocalories in the global food supply, published annually by FAOSTAT, as the denominator.
-Using a similar target-setting approach, we took the projection from Searchinger et al. (2019) that global kilocalorie demand would grow by 55 percent between 2010 and 2050 to estimate the size of the global food supply in 2030 and 2050, again assuming that future growth will be linear.
-Finally, we divided the absolute agricultural production emissions targets in 2030 and 2050 by the projected number of kilocalories in the global food supply for each year to obtain targets for GHG emissions intensity of agricultural production in terms of grams of CO2e per 1,000 kilocalories.
-To be more current, we set the baseline year at 2017 instead of 2010.
+To convert these GHG emissions targets into GHG emissions intensity targets, we used data